 Given the importance of the water heater, do you really know much about it?
 We’re here to give you some things to think about when it comes to maintaining, servicing, and replacing your water heater.

-The usual lifespan of residential water heaters is between ten and twelve years.
+The typical lifespan of residential water heaters is 10-12 years.

-The most typical breakdown of residential water heaters that will entail replacement is a leaking tank.
+The most common malfunction of residential water heaters that will need replacement is a leaking tank.

-Water Heater sizing is a significant replacement factor.
+Water Heater sizing is an important replacement consideration.